jelly/cockpit/test/ARCHITECTURE.md

 For the Testing Farm (TF) started and managed by Packit the entrypoint is `test/browser/browser.sh`.
 On TF we get a single virtual machine without a hypervisor so tests run on the virtual machine directly this also implies that only `destructive` tests can be run.
+In the end this script also runs `test/common/run-tests` in `test/browser/run-tests.sh`.

+TF scenario's are also split up into scenario's to run faster in parallel.

 ## Pixel tests